 The requirements to meet this Standard become effective January 1, 2016.

 Recreational trails are public trails intended to allow pedestrians to participate in recreation and leisure activities, access playgrounds or get closer to nature.
 Beach access routes are intended to allow pedestrians to access a public beach area.
 They are often constructed pathways, allowing people to access a beach from a parking lot, trail or picnic area.

-The Township will also consult with its Accessibility Advisory Committee on:
+The Municipality will also consult with its Accessibility Advisory Committee on:

 - the trail’s slope